-Although not inherently sexual, studies show that LSD increased feelings of closeness to others, openness, trust, and suggestibility.
+Although not inherently sexual, studies show show that LSD increased feelings of closeness to others, openness, trust, and suggestibility.
 Once again, these changes result in decreased inhibition and they reinforce how important it is to have mutual consent.

 Regardless of the specific psychedelic substance, they are all associated with a risk of increased sexuality or vulnerability to sexual advances.

-Key Takeaway #1: While this increase in sexuality may be what you seek, it’s important to temper it with an awareness of your surroundings and your environment.
+While this increase in sexuality may be what you seek, it’s important to temper it with an awareness of your surroundings and your environment.
 Pay particular attention to who you are with while under the influence.

 The key here is that these substances leave you in a very vulnerable state, so it is recommended that you are in a familiar environment with people you trust.
-As always, we advocate all who engage with psychedelics to do so intentionally and in accordance with Zendo Harm Reduction practices.
+As always, we advocate all who engage with psychedelics to do so intentionally and in accordance to best psychedelic safety practices.

 How Psychedelics Affect Sexual Performance

 The bottom line is this: psychedelics alter the perceived sensation of sexual activity.
-And just like we discussed above, the type of substance, dosage, and timing make a big difference in the perceived effects.
+And just like we discussed above, the type of substance, dosage, and timing all make a big difference in the perceived effects.

 For instance, studies show that 84% of MDMA users reported some form of related sexual enhancement.
 Most commonly, ecstasy was described as being a sensual drug that increased the sensation of touch.
 Also known as the ‘love drug’ MDMA users reported feelings of being temporarily “in love” with their partners while under the influence.

 Interestingly enough, this same study showed that while MDMA users felt very sensual, the drug itself isn’t considered to be “sexual” because it left many users impotent.
-It is worth noting that the subset of users who we’re able to retain normal sexual organ function while under the influence of MDMA reported “enjoying sex while high on it.”
+It is worth noting that the subset of users who were able to retain normal sexual organ function while under the influence of MDMA reported “enjoying sex while high on it.”

 The opposite was true for ketamine.
-The study revealed that ketamine use left participants feeling numb and passive, often resulting in them assuming a passive role during sex.
+The study revealed revealed that ketamine use left participants feeling numb and passive, often resulting in them assuming a passive role during sex.
 This is largely attributed to the “bizarre” mindset and hallucinogenic effects resulting from ketamine.

+As indicated above, many of the classic psychedelics result in sexual dysfunction at high doses.
 Aside from dosage, perhaps the most important factor impacting sexual performance was when the drug was consumedtiming is everything.

-While under the influence of a standard or high dose of any psychedelic (i.e. MDMA, psilocybin, LSD, DMT, etc.) having sex will likely be difficult, if not impossible, as your body is functioning differently.
+While under the influence of a standard or high dose of any psychedelic (i.e. MDMA, psilocybin, LSD, DMT, etc.), having sex will likely be difficult, if not impossible, as your body is functioning differently.

-That way, should anything awkward or unexpected occur, you are more likely to resolve any issues as they arise and avoid negatively impacting your relationship.
+That way, should anything awkward or unexpected occur while having sex on mushrooms, or in any other phase of the experience, you are more likely to resolve any issues as they arise and avoid negatively impacting your relationship.

 Sexual sensation can increase or decrease depending on the substance, dosage, and timing of consumption.
 Psychedelic substances can also temporarily impair motor function and induce impotence in some cases.

 Using Psychedelics to Heal Intimacy Issues & Trauma

 Our focus here is going to be on creating a permanently increased sense of connection & openness as opposed to a temporary enhancement of physical sensation.
-As with any type of medicinal psychedelic use, the intention (or reason) one may want to use psychedelics is vital to the progress and potential benefit—and can vary greatly from person to person.
+As with any type of medicinal and therapeutic psychedelic use, the intention (or reason) one may want to use psychedelics is vital to the progress and potential benefit—and can vary greatly from person to person.

-For instnace, some people want to be more open and intimate with their partner, some want to address negative sexual habits and patterns, and others seek healing from past sexual abuse.
+For instance, some people want to be more open and intimate with their partner, some want to address negative sexual habits and patterns, and others seek healing from past sexual abuse.
 These obstacles may prevent someone from connecting with their partner and having the sex life they truly desire.

 In fact, there are numerous clinical studies showing MDMA’s effectiveness in addressing PTSD, leading to the FDA’s designation of MDMA as a “breakthrough therapy”.

 By way of example, let’s say a woman was sexually molested in the past by a family member and that trauma prevents her from being present, open, and vulnerable during intimacy with her partner—even though she consciously wants to.

-So rather than subconsciously seeing her partner as a potential threat (past programming), she sees him or her as the kind hearted person they are (new programming).
-In essence, this breaks the pattern of subconscious fear and replaces that fear response with love, openness and vulnerability.
+So rather than subconsciously seeing her partner as a potential threat (past programming), she sees him or her as the kind-hearted person they are (new programming).
+In essence, this breaks the pattern of subconscious fear and replaces that fear response with love, openness, and vulnerability.